Nexmo/station/_tutorials/client-sdk-ios-in-app-calling.md

     - Objective_C
 ---

-# How to Make and Receive Voice Calls with the Nexmo Client SDK on iOS
+# How to Make and Receive In-App Voice Calls with the Nexmo Client SDK on iOS

 In this tutorial you learn how to use Nexmo Client SDK for iOS, in order to perform an in-app (IP to IP) voice call.